 When a master writes data to the slave, DIF and CLKHOLD are set when one byte has been received in the DATA register.
 If smart mode is enabled, reading the DATA register will trigger the bus operation as set by the ACKACT bit.

 Accessing the DATA register will clear the slave interrupt flags and CLKHOLD.
-When an address match occurs, the received address will be stored in the DATA register.

-17.10.6 ADDRMASK - Address Mask Register
+16.10.6 ADDRMASK - Address Mask register